BOOKS

 LIFESTYLE

-Reading ‘Chacha Chaudhry’ in a museum: Art - history - heritage quotient of comics, zines and posters
+Reading ‘Chacha Chaudhry’ in a museum: The art - history - heritage quotient of comics, zines and posters

 Museums have always been places for collecting, curating, contextualizing and displaying curiosities.
-A three-part exhibition in Delhi shows why comics, zines, posters and other ephemera should have a place in them.
+A three-part exhibition in Delhi shows why comics, zines, posters and other ephemera must have a place in them.

 LIFESTYLE